connotext reference

 section numbers

 ISO 2145 section numbers (e.g. 2.7.1) can be optionally prefixed to all headings.
 The section number is inferred (like rank, as described above).
-Section numbers begin at one by default but the starting point can be optionally specified.
+Section numbers begin at one by default but the starting point can be specified.

 compact boundary